 If you’re looking to head out on the open road after buying one day car insurance, making sure that you have the perfect soundtrack to accompany your journey is crucial.
 However, if you’re yet to dive into the world of podcasts, it can be hard to know where to start.
-In this guide, we will run you through some of the top picks for you to fall in love with on your next journey.
+In this guide, we will run you through some of the top picks for you to fall in love with when driving in the UK.
 From family favourites, the ultimate road trip companions and the perfect pick-me-up for your morning jaunt, find out what podcasts you should be listening to whilst driving in this guide.

 Whether you’re a morning person or not, listening to a podcast that can both wake you up and stimulate your mind is important.
 This way, you will head into work prepared and ready for the day ahead.
 If your mornings are rushed and involve you quickly sipping on a cup of coffee, you may find that there isn’t enough time to catch up with the news.
 Podcasts such as The Daily and Today in Focus make a great alternative to switching on TVs in the morning and mean that you can go a little longer being screen-free.